container-storage-interface/spec/spec.md

   // the same attributes.
 This field is OPTIONAL and when present MUST
   // be passed to volume validation and publishing calls. map<string, string> attributes = 3;

+  // All information about the source where the volume is created
+  // from.
+This field is OPTIONAL.
+  VolumeContentSource content_source = 4;
 }
 ```